camdlee/camdlee/README.md

-# Hi, I'm Cameron 👋
+# Hi there!
+Nice to meet you, I'm Cameron 👋

 ### I enjoy combining my curiosity for coding with my background in design.